marcoarthur/gorjun-perl-cli/Readme.txt

 Gorjun client

-This is a client to gorjun written in perl
+This is a client for gorjun written in perl